Staged Update

 # For namespace-scoped approvals

-kubectl patch approvalrequests app-run-canary -n my-app-namespace --type='merge' \
+kubectl patch approvalrequests example-run-before-canary -n test-namespace --type='merge' \

 --subresource=status